-Golden Mile Resources Ironstone Well Gold Project (formerly known as 'Braemore') is composed of 6 granted prospecting licences.
+Golden Mile Resources Ironstone Well Gold Project (formerly known as 'Braemore') is composed of a granted mining lease and 13 active prospecting licences.
 These tenements host a number of historical gold workings as well as a number of more recently discovered prospects.
 The 'Natasha' prospect, on the western side of the project, is of particular interest due previous exploration highlighting its potential to host economic gold mineralisation.

 IRONSTONE WELL GOLD PROJECT

 The Ironstone Well Gold project is located 6 km to the north-northeast of Leonora and hosts a number of target areas, including the 'Natasha' and 'Sophie' prospects on western side of the tenements.
-The project is composed of 6 granted prospecting leases (P 37/7951-52, 8484 & 8610-12) covering over 12 square kilometres and more than 5 kilometres of prospective strike.
+The project is composed of a granted mining lease (M 37/1341) and 13 prospecting leases (P 37/8484, 8610-12, 8615, 8922, & 9047-9053) covering over 28 square kilometres and more than 5 kilometres of prospective strike.

 The geology of the project is characterised by a deformed stratigraphy and contains numerous predominantly north-northwest‐trending subparallel shear zones.
 Most of the gold deposits in the Leonora area are located along these shear zones.